-Edwin G. Marshall – Chairman of the Board and Chief Executive Officer
+David Esposito – Chairman of the Board and Interim Chief Executive Officer

 Dr. Shannon received his medical degree from Queen’s University in Canada, which included advanced training in surgery and sports medicine.
 He also holds post-graduate degrees in neurochemistry and physiology.
 He has been actively engaged in applied medical research within these areas for over 27 years.

 He served in the Canadian Forces for 31 years retiring at the rank of Commodore (Brigadier General equivalent) as Deputy Surgeon General for Canada.
 During the first Gulf War, Dr. Shannon served as the senior medical liaison officer for all of the Canadian forces.

 In 1996 he assumed responsibilities within Health Canada for re-organizing the Canadian blood system.
 Working with both the provincial and federal governments he oversaw the development of a new corporate entity dedicated exclusively to the management of blood services in Canada.
 He was then appointed Director General for the Laboratory Centre for Disease Control, a position he held for three years.

 In December 2000, Dr. Shannon left the Canadian federal government to pursue a new career in industry.
 In that capacity he simultaneously directed a phase III clinical trial in Canada, the United States and Great Britain for an artificial blood substitute product.
 Following completion of that work he was asked to accept a special assignment with the Canadian Federal Government Auditor General’s office.
 His assignment being to conduct a cost benefit analysis of all government sponsored pharmacare programs and make recommendations directly to the Parliament of Canada.
 His assignment and presentation to Parliament was completed in November 2004.